ICE CAVES: A POLAR VORTEX ROAD TRIP

 First off, I would like to thank the weather for being extremely cooperative.
 No sarcasm.
 For anyone who has had the pleasure of experiencing winter in the upper United States, you know seeing the sun is a pure blessing.
 However the entire trip it was perfect sun (with a slight occasional cloud) which made for perfect roads and brightened spirits.
 On the polar vortex side, our warmest temperature was -11 Fahrenheit.
 But in all honesty, it was perfect.

 We showed up to the furthest parking point before preparing to make our way across the ice, where you could already see the wind blowing the snow in the bay.
 Blasting the heat in our car for ten minutes we finally got up the guts to step out into the chilling air.
 There was no way we expected to be sweating by the time we reached the caves on Grand Island in Lake Superior, but if it would have been any warmer trekking out I probably would have had a heat stroke.
-Starting out, the -11 and heavy wind was extremely cold but we figured out that walking backwards blocked the wind perfectly and before we knew it we were regretting the four layers we had clumped on when leaving the car.
-In order to get to Grand Island you must park your car on the furthest point and then brace for a three-quarter mile walk across the bay.
+Starting out, the -11 and heavy wind was extremely cold but we figured out that walking backward blocked the wind perfectly and before we knew it we were regretting the four layers we had clumped on when leaving the car.
+In order to get to Grand Island, you must park your car on the furthest point and then brace for a three-quarter mile walk across the bay.
 It’s really not far, but sinking into the snow with every step makes it harder to do.

-Thankfully we were the first people out to the ice caves that morning besides a pair of ice climbers gearing up on the far side.
+Thankfully we were the first people out to the ice caves that morning beside a pair of ice climbers gearing up on the far side.
 With no noise of the outside world and the wind blocked by the island, we found ourselves lying in the open mouth of the first cave, staring up at the giant icicles that stood multiple stories high.
 We stripped our outer coat, and threw our gloves to the side and took in the awe-inspiring ice formations.
 We had heard these caves were cool…but we had no idea how absolutely breathtaking they actually were.

 For the first twenty minutes we climbed around fallen ice boulders, slid on patches of ice and relaxed against the cold rock; completely awestruck.